-On January 13, 2004, Shipman was discovered at 6am hanging in his prison cell at Wakefield, having used bed sheets tied to the window bars of his cell.
+On January 13, 2004, Shipman was discovered hanging in his prison cell at Wakefield, having used bed sheets tied to the window bars of his cell.

 There remains some mystery about the whereabouts of his remains, with some claiming that his body is still in a Sheffield Morgue, while others believe that his family have custody of his body, believing that he may have been murdered in his cell, and wishing to delay his interment pending further tests.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!